 Approximately six logging DO sensors (e.g., comparable to MiniDOT sensors available from Precision Measurement Engineering [PME Inc. Vista, CA] that have been used in prior years) will be installed in key documented fountain darter habitat areas in Landa Lake during periods when Comal Springs discharge decreases below 100 cfs.
-The sensors will be downloaded and cleaned routinely, as needed, to prevent fouling.
-The main objective of this 2020 data collection is to establish DO conditions during low-flow events and prompt DO mitigation activities.
+The sensor data will be downloaded and the equipment will be cleaned routinely, as needed, to prevent fouling.
+The main objective of this data collection is to continuously monitor DO conditions during low-flow events and prompt DO mitigation activities.

 Aquatic vegetation conditions and floating vegetation mats will be visually observed on a regular basis (i.e. weekly at minimum) to assess for signs of stress, die-off.
 Floating aquatic vegetation and dead aquatic vegetation has the potential to cause oxygen depletion from the decomposition of the vegetation itself and from reduced atmospheric reaeration.
-Should vegetation die-off be observed due to low-flow or if floating vegetation mats reach impactive levels (if mats cover >25% of the mid-lake area or if individual mats are >3 meters diameter), displacement or removal of the decaying vegetation or vegetation mats will take place within one week of identification as part of Task 5.2.10.
+Should vegetation die-off be observed due to low-flow or if floating vegetation mats reach impactive levels (if mats cover >25% of the mid-lake area or if individual mats are >3 meters diameter), displacement or removal of the decaying vegetation or vegetation mats will take place within one week of identification as part of Litter and Floating Vegetation Management Conservation Measure (EAHCP § 5.2.10).

-If low springflow conditions (<100cfs) occur and vegetation decay or low DO is evident, intensive displacement or removal of decaying vegetation will be implemented, as appropriate, under Task 5.2.10.
+If low springflow conditions (<100cfs) occur and vegetation decay or low DO is evident, intensive displacement or removal of decaying vegetation will be implemented, as appropriate, under EAHCP § 5.2.10.
 Intensive refers to the frequency of vegetation mat management being more than once per week.
 Displacement and/or removal will be conducted in the least disruptive method tested to be effective, to limit any additional DO stress from stirring, turbidity, etc.